-One way the Foundation shares its space is by providing eight miles of trails available to walkers, bicyclists, and runners from dawn until dusk every day.
+One way the Foundation shares its space is by providing eight miles of trails available to walkers and runners from dawn until dusk every day.

 The Lema Ranch trails – four miles on about 200 acres – are paved and showcase five ponds.
 The ponds, built by the Lema family in the early nineteen-fifties, were enhanced in 1997 to encourage aquatic plant communities that provide wildlife habitat and improve the water quality.
 Biofilters – heavy plantings of aquatic plants intended to slow down and cleanse the water as it runs into the pond – were incorporated into the restoration of the ponds.

-In order to preserve the natural serenity of the area, and to protect the many species of wildlife found on the trails, no dogs are allowed on the Lema Ranch trails and bicycles are only allowed on designated bikeways.
+In order to preserve the natural serenity of the area, and to protect the many species of wildlife found on the trails, no dogs or bicycles are allowed on the Lema Ranch trails.
 Those walking the Lema Ranch trails will notice a diversity of plants, from graceful weeping willows to manzanita, oak, pine trees, and native grasses.
 Many species of wildlife can be spotted by the careful observer, including ducks, red-winged blackbirds, egrets, woodpeckers, and many other birds.
 In the winter, otters and muskrats occasionally show themselves in the ponds.

 Bird Checklist Available

 The local Audubon Society, Wintu Audubon, has compiled a checklist of birds observed on Lema Ranch.
 Many members contributed to this project, and the brochure was funded in part by North State Resources, Inc. It can be downloaded here as a PDF.